Saturday, December 19, 2009

 The "Rocket Science or Rocket Fantasy" panel blurb said: "Why yes, it IS rocket science...
 Maybe.
 Panelists discuss the accuracy of rocket science as represented in sf books, TV and movies."
-Inaccuracy in portrayal of space flight in movies and books often comes from wanting to glamorize it for the audience, and to fit it into Hollywood plot formula.
-So for example, in a Hollywood movie, Columbia shuttle would not have broken up.
-When it was discovered that pieces of insulating foam had broken off the shuttle, a Hollywood version of NASA would not have concluded that little can be done about it.
+Inaccuracy in portrayal of space flight in movies and books often comes from wanting to glamorize it to fit a Hollywood plot formula.
+So for example, in a typical movie Columbia shuttle would not have broken up.
+After discovering that pieces of insulating foam had broken off the shuttle, a Hollywood version of NASA would not have concluded that there's not much anyone can do about it.
 In a movie, astronauts would have performed a spacewalk, patched up the shuttle and returned safely to Earth.
 The latter is rocket fantasy, the former is rocket science.

 Pictures from ApolloCon 2009 can be found in my photo gallery.